hamid-kamalpour/jsdbcore/README.md

 It uses Html5 technologies like IndexedDb and WebSql to implement a client-side complete database, enabling a new dimension for web apps that will run totally offline, finishing with the server-side depencie.

-This is a start, so only the indexeddb api is parciatially complete.
+This is a start, so only the indexeddb api is partially complete.

 *This technologies are experimental, so could apper some bugs, and the api could change.<br>
 *Check the brownser compatibility before try.